 Adding a French Image Transfer

 Before applying the image transfer, I like to seal the top of the painted media console first with Clear Matte Protective sealer.
 This image transfer is actually left over from another project.
 The great thing about these image transfers is that you can use a portion and save the rest for something else, which is exactly what happened here.
 I first used this particular image on the Image Transfer on Painted Toy Box.
 In that project, I only used a section of the transfer itself and was able to use the rest for this project.
-The toy box post includes a video tutorial as well if you’d like to check that out.
-You can also see that video tutorial here:

 With the rest of the image transfer, I trimmed the part that I plan to use and set it aside.
 I then measured and marked with chalk where the center of the media console is.
 You can’t go wrong with chalk because it wipes right off when done.